River Blackwater (Northern Ireland): Inland navigation history

 The inland waterways network of Ireland had developed in the later part of the eighteenth century, and in 1814, the Directors General of Inland Navigation were keen to join the various parts together.
 This required a link between Lough Neagh and Lough Erne, and another between Lough Erne and the River Shannon.
 Accordingly, they asked John Killaly, their engineer, to look at the first of these routes, "in general terms".
 Although the Directors did not proceed immediately, due to lack of funds, the scheme was revived in 1822 and the canal was eventually completed in 1841.
 Below the first lock at Charlemont, the canal joined the river, and used the river channel to reach Lough Neagh.
 The venture was not a success, as significant volumes of traffic failed to develop, and the canal was taken over by the Board of Works in 1851.

-Meanwhile, The Office of Public Works (The O.P.W., often known as 'the Board of Works') had obtained powers in 1842 to carry out various projects around the Lough Neagh basin, with the intent of improving drainage, navigation and mill-power.
+Meanwhile, the Office of Public Works (The OPW, often known as 'the Board of Works') had obtained powers in the Drainage (Ireland) Act 1842 (5 & 6 Vict. c.
+89) to carry out various projects around the Lough Neagh basin, with the intent of improving drainage, navigation and mill-power.
 Following a survey by their engineer, John McMahon, a scheme was developed to make the Lower Bann navigable from Lough Neagh to the sea.
 This involved removing a great shoal of rock at Portna which had the effect of lowering the level of Lough Neagh by around 6 ft.
 This had a significant effect on the Blackwater, and major work was required on the river to keep it navigable.
 The Maghery Cut, which gave access to Lough Neagh to the south of Derrywarragh Island, had to be made deeper and wider, and the channel of the river was dredged, to maintain a navigable depth.
 The final lock on the Coalisland Canal and the Ulster Canal had to be reconstructed with a lower sill and deeper gates, to accommodate the lower level of the river, as did the final lock on the Newry Canal where it joined the Upper Bann.